-Burstable instances (also called t5 instances) can deal with unanticipated increase in CPU performance.
-Each t5 instance provides a baseline level of CPU computing performance and continuously acquires CPU credits at a specified rate based on instance types.
+Burstable instances (also called t5 instances) provide a baseline level of CPU performance with the ability to burst above the baseline.
+Each t5 instance provides a baseline CPU performance and earns CPU credits at a specified rate based on instance types.
 A t5 instance consumes CPU credits to meet service requirements once it is started.
-When the instance runs with performance higher than the baseline CPU computing performance, it consumes more CPU credits to seamlessly increase CPU performance without affecting the instance environment or applications.
+When the required performance is higher than the baseline, the instance consumes more CPU credits to seamlessly increase CPU performance without affecting the environment or applications on the instance.

-Each type of t5 instance provides a baseline level of CPU computing performance, which means that each vCPU core of an instance provides a maximum usage under normal workloads.
-For example, when the ecs.t5-lc1m2.small instance runs under normal workloads, the maximum CPU usage is 10%.
+which means that each vCPU core has a usage limit under normal workloads.
+For example, when the ecs.t5-lc1m2.small standard instance runs under normal workloads, the maximum CPU usage is 10%.
+More credits will be consumed to burst above that baseline.
+After the credits are used up, the maximum CPU usage is 10%.

-Each t5 instance acquires CPU credits at a fixed rate based on the baseline CPU computing performance.
-A CPU credit is the unit for measuring computing performance, which is related to the number of vCPU cores, CPU usage, and running time.
+Each t5 instance earns CPU credits at a fixed rate based on the baseline CPU performance.
+One CPU credit represents the computing performance, which is related to the number of vCPU cores, CPU usage, and running time.
 For example: